 Whenever there used to be okra in tomato sauce, it was clear to us that Badia either had no time or no desire to cook.
-(That is, of course, an absolutely impertinent and untrue insinuation)
+(This is, of course, an absolutely impertinent and untrue insinuation)

 Of course, my siblings and I didn't care - because we loved these little pods so much as children that our plates looked like they had been freshly washed afterwards.
-There's nothing better than taking the last bit of aromatic tomato sauce with a piece of pita bread - it's absolute soul food.
+There's nothing better than taking the last bit of aromatic tomato sauce with a piece of pita bread - it's absolute comfort food.

 Okras in tomato sauce - a shortcut to (vegan) gourmet paradise!

 When I'm in a hurry after work today, but I don't want to miss out on cooking something really tasty (when do I want to?!?), I like to cook this classic of Levantine cuisine.
 And the best thing is always: when I eat, I always feel like the little brat who sat on the kitchen bench and cleaned the plates.
 These kinds of dishes are always a little journey back in time for me and a really nice soul warmer.